Rosie has been an Wyss Zurich Asscoiate project from March 2017 to February 2019.

 Project Rosie is an Education Initiative.
 The team believes exceptional science education should be accessible to all.
 The mission is to deliver effective educational technology that sparks a lifelong passion for science.

 The Rosie team develops educational technologies for ages 8 and up.
 Co-creation drives product innovation.
 Workshops are run in partnership with schools, universities and corporations.
 Children, parents and educators are involved throughout development.
-The workshops currently explore smartphone technologies, including sensors and augmented reality.
+The workshops explore smartphone technologies, including sensors and augmented reality.

 Learn more about Rosie at projectrosie.ch.

 Peter Spence joined Wyss Zurich in March 2017.
 He is responsible for the direction and design of Project Rosie.
 Peter studied at world leading universities in both engineering and the arts.
 He received his MEng in Mechanical Engineering from the University of Bath (2011) and his MSc and MA from Imperial College London and the Royal College of Art (2014) for his studies in Innovation Design Engineering.
 Over the last four years he has focused on user centred design and educational technology.
 He has worked on many innovative products as a consultant and co-founded his own educational startup (2014).
 Peter has won graduate and social entrepreneurship awards for his work and deeply understands the challenges of launching innovative new ideas.